 Fierce’s work is informed by an intersectional queer politic that seeks to challenge established understandings of art & give a platform to marginalized artists who have no choice but to embody their politics.
 These voices, stories & ideals, we believe, need to be told in order to reflect the ever changing, diversifying society in which we live.

-Fierce Festival was founded in 1998 by Mark Ball, now Artistic Director at LIFT (London International Festival of Theatre).
+Fierce Festival was founded in 1998 by Mark Ball, who went onto be Artistic Director at LIFT (London International Festival of Theatre) 2009 – 2017, and then joined Manchester International Festival as Associate Director.
 In 2009, Laura McDermott and Harun Morrison took over as joint artistic directors of Fierce.
 The duo introduced a ‘slow burn’ programming model centred around developing and commissioning new works specific to the city, alongside national and international touring works reworked for Birmingham.
 They produced five editions of Fierce Festival as joint artistic directors between 2009 and 2015.
 Laura now works as Director of the Attenborough Centre for the Creative Arts and Harun works with Helen Walker, as part of the collective practice THEY ARE HERE.

 In December 2016 it was announced that Aaron Wright would take up the post of Artistic Director from Spring 2016.

 Fierce Festival is an Arts Council England National Portfolio Organisation with regular funding confirmed until 2022.